 Workplace harassment is neither invited nor provoked by victimized employees.
 Harassment in the workplace can take many forms, including verbal, physical and visual.
 Harassment at work may come from fellow employees, supervisors or managers.

-If this sounds like the situation you are currently facing at your job, speak with our Los Angeles harassment lawyers to learn more about your ability to file a workplace harassment lawsuit.
+If this sounds like the situation you are currently facing at your job, then speak with our Los Angeles harassment lawyers to learn more about your ability to file a workplace harassment lawsuit.

 Discrimination is typically the root of any harassing actions.
 Common forms of workplace harassment include sexual harassment and racial harassment.
 However, in many cases, if the harassment is not, or cannot be proven to be based on a quality specifically protected by the employment law, a workplace harassment lawsuit will not be successful.

 Several laws make certain types of harassment illegal in California.
 Under Title VII of the 1964 Civil Rights Act, workplace harassment that targets an individual for their race, color, national origin, religion or gender is a violation of a civil rights and unlawful.
 The Americans with Disabilities Act, Age Discrimination in Employment Act and the California Fair Employment and Housing Act (FEHA) also govern California employment law.
 Not only does it protect Los Angeles employees from certain types of harassment by coworkers and employers, it also places liability on employers for failing to prevent or end workplace harassment.
-This means that under FEHA, harassed employees can file suit against the individual responsible for the harassment and can file suit against the employer for failing to end that harassment.
+This means that under FEHA, harassed employees can file suit against the individual responsible for the harassment.
+Additionally, they can file suit against the employer for failing to end that harassment.

 Contact a Los Angeles employment law attorney today for more information about your legal options if your employer failed to remedy harassment in the workplace after you filed a harassment claim.

-If you believe you have been the victim of harassment at your place of work, fill out our confidential employment case review form to speak with an experienced Los Angeles harassment lawyer today.
+If you believe you have been the victim of harassment at your place of work, then fill out our confidential employment case review form to speak with an experienced Los Angeles harassment lawyer today.